daiva-sadauskiene/lab4-brute-force-detection/README.md

 This lab documents a real brute-force login attempt detected on my Azure VM on July 25, 2025.
 Using Microsoft Sentinel and Defender for Endpoint, I investigated the incident, identified the malicious IP address, and blocked it via custom indicator.

+## 🎯 Objective
+The goal of this lab was to investigate a real brute-force login attempt targeting my Azure virtual machine and apply appropriate mitigation.
+This involved identifying the malicious IP address using Microsoft Defender and Sentinel, and blocking it using a custom network indicator

 ## 🧩 Steps Overview